 - One of the most reliable recessionary signals has been the Treasury yield curve.
 Historically every recession since the 1950s has been preceded by a yield curve inversion (shorter-term Treasuries yield more than longer-term Treasuries).
-As of August 31, 2019, the spread between the 10-year and 2-year Treasury yields was inverted by one basis point, and we have seen other parts of the yield curve invert, such as the 10-year to 3-month Treasury yields.
+We saw a brief yield curve inversion between 10-year and 2-year Treasury yields, though not for a long enough period to raise concern of an impending recession.
+The yield curve remains very flat, consistent with late cycle conditions.

 - Other factors that influence this signal include the year-over-year change in the S&P 500® Index, the unemployment rate and the Leading Economic Index (LEI).
-The LEI continues to signal further economic expansion.
+All three of these continue to signal further economic expansion.
 The unemployment rate typically reverses its downward trend prior to the onset of recession.
-Assuming we are at full employment and the economy continues to expand, we think that this signal may turn negative sometime in late 2019 or early 2020.
+Assuming we are at full employment and the economy continues to expand, this signal is at risk of turning negative sometime in the not too distant future.